 A new ordinance adopted 11/16/21, states that the only fireworks allowed in Bothell are snakes/worms, party poppers, snappers, novelty smoke devices, sparklers, and tanks.
-The possession of sparklers and tanks, which are consumer fireworks, would be allowed from 12:00 pm on July 1 until 11:00 pm on July 4 each year.
-Discharge of sparklers and tanks would be allowed on July 4 of each year between the hours of 9:00 am and 11:00 pm.
+The possession of sparklers and tanks, which are consumer fireworks, are allowed from 12:00 pm on July 1 until 11:00 pm on July 4 each year.
+Discharge of sparklers and tanks are allowed on July 4 of each year between the hours of 9:00 am and 11:00 pm.

 The sale of consumer fireworks in Bothell is illegal.

 For firework and noise complaints, call the non-emergency number: 425-486-1254.

 If there is an immediate threat to life or property, including a fire or injuries, call 911.